Update: ‘World premiere’ section updated.

 The production VW ID.
 Buzz interior (which you can see on Motor1) looks quite similar to the VW ID.4.
 With an Open Space theme, the cabin is airy and light, with a lounge-like atmosphere.
 The interior looks clean and simple but quite modern and upmarket for a people mover.

 The compact steering wheel has a flattish center cap and touch-sensitive controls.
-On the left is a control panel housing the light and vision functions, followed by a round AC vent.
+On the left of the driver is a control panel housing the light and vision functions, followed by a round AC vent.
 A floating touchscreen panel resides in the middle of the dashboard, most likely measuring 12 inches diagonally for AVN.
-An inclined surface below the central display has sliders to adjust the volume and temperature.
-Finally, right behind the steering sits a compact digital instrument cluster along with a rocker switch that allows selecting the drive modes and enabling the parking brake.
+An inclined surface below the central display has sliders to adjust the audio volume and temperature.
+Finally, right behind the steering sits a compact digital instrument cluster along with a rocker switch to select the drive modes and activate the parking brake.

 Augmented Reality Head-Up Display, Play & Pause stainless steel pedals, ambient lighting with 30 or more colors, wireless smartphone charging pad, and front seats with lumbar support, twelve or more electric adjustment options, a memory function, and a massage function are some of the other key features we expect in the production ID.
 Buzz.